jannikbuschke/azdo-spaces/readme.md

-This app allows to u expose azdo areas to users without account.
-The goal is to provide easy view or read access to certain parts of your azure devops backlog.
+This app allows to you expose azdo areas to users without account.
+The goal is to provide easy/unauthenticated read/write access to certain parts of your azure devops backlog.

 # Todoes